tfranssen/dynamic-ess-NodeRED-flow/README.md

 ### Purpose

-The goal of this project is to develop a feature for Victron Energy to take into account the dynamic tariff prices in the decision to store energy or to return energy to the grid.
-These dynamic tariff prices are nowadays offered by various energy providers (Easy Energy, ANWB, TIBR, and others) and are always announced a day in advance (also known as the day-ahead pricing model).
-The feature will control the grid setpoint as its main output.
-The goal is to implement this feature in VRM.
-This Node-RED implementation is for testing purposes.
+The objective of this project is to create a new feature for Victron Energy that takes into consideration the fluctuating rates of energy tariffs when determining whether to store energy or return it to the grid.
+These dynamic tariffs are currently offered by various energy providers, such as Easy Energy, ANWB, TIBR, and others.
+They are typically announced one day prior to taking effect, which is known as the day-ahead pricing model.
+The main output of this feature will be the control of the grid setpoint.
+The ultimate goal is to integrate this feature into VRM, and this Node-RED implementation is intended for testing purposes.

 ### Install
 1. Click on Menu (1)